giuseppemag/ballerina/docs/guidelines.md

 Pioneered by applications such as Reddit and GMail, the browser started to morph into a globally available lightweight operating system capable of running whole applications.
 And that is where the troubles began.

 Javascript and direct HTML (DOM) manipulation was nowhere near a mature-enough model to deal with large applications, complex functionality, and especially one of the nastiest, most complex domains of all: network concurrency, which means that many processes need to wait for API responses that might not even ever arrive.
 It was a dark time, with monstrous spaghetti-code driving developers young and old to despising despair.
-Hlep was needed.
+Help was needed.

 Help was on the way.
 Microsoft and Facebook started work on two shining projects.
 Typescript, and React.
 Typescript brought an advanced type system on top of Javascript.
 This type system could easily compete against type systems that we had so far only seen in the context of academic functional programming languages such as Haskell or Scala: beautiful, enticing like the song of sirens, but pitifully unusable in the context of real-world tasks.
 And there it was: Typescript!
 Capable of supporting pragmatic Javascript-style hacks when needed, but also capable of grand and beautiful type algebras to support the most advanced definitions to ensure spotless correctness in our concurrent, dynamic, API-driven frontend programs.
 Oh, the joy of functional programming, great types, and yet usable pragmatism for a pleasant but also practical daily life...
 But no, the gifts from the realm of functional programming to the web were not exhausted!
 React, based on the obscure but beloved FRP (functional REACTive programming) came into play and defined a new model of declarative rendering capable of automatically updating the "scene" on the screen whenever the data that this scene depends on changes.
 React introduced a series of models of computation that were unheard of outside the academic world, and even more so unheard of in the world of web development.
 The hard split between readonly properties and a mutable state, the notion of controlled components (straight out of functional programming), the model of flawless composition: React introduced a new scale of elegance to UI development.